Bloomberg-Beta/Manual/Manual.md

 “First money in” doesn’t necessarily mean lead investor -- sometimes we are the only ones at the table, sometimes one of many.
 Sometimes the entrepreneur sets the terms, sometimes another investor does, sometimes we do.
 We don’t think that matters.

 We are more than happy to invest in companies that might take a very long time to prove they are on to something -- our investor, Bloomberg, has a decades-long view and is willing to build for the long-term.
 We do not have a fixed time horizon to expect our companies to return capital.
 In fact, we prefer companies who are building for permanence.
+In a world of small add-on ideas, we prefer the truly meaningful ones.

 ### Geography